 Utilization of data analytics to understand choices and motivations is gaining momentum.
+Energy providers can apply the information gathered to deliver timely and interactive communications and drive desired outcomes.
 So far, some studies have shown that customers make choices for the following reasons: